 Even though the Canadian government worked in tandem with the media and the Assembly of First Nations to prevent Idle No More from reaching critical mass, it is nonetheless aware of the fact that Idle No More was, in many respects, an early morning exercise for those among us who have never been politically active, including many residential school survivors and their children.
-Idle No More set the stage for Canada’s indigenous movement to mobilize in a manner that would make that movement look like a morning exercise.
-It's in Canada's best interest to avoid that potential.
+It was in Canada’s best interest to prevent another, even greater, uprising.

 It’s not an easy task, especially with the limited amount of funding that First Nations can access, but it’s one that comes with several distinct benefits that we just can’t afford to dismiss:

 Of course, a First Nation must overcome several obstacles before it can begin to produce its own media.
 Running a local television station is a prohibitively expensive effort that requires specialized training, equipment; and, under most circumstances, a broadcast license.
 For many Indigenous communities, it’s just not worth the effort, especially if most families don’t even own a television.

 Indigenous community radio is usually a more viable option.
 The cost of running a community radio station is still quite expensive—according to the Prometheus Radio Project, “Many stations get on the air for under $15,000 and can stay on the air for less than $1,000 per month”—but it’s nowhere near as costly as running a television station.